ctford/songs/fuck-you-mckenzie.md

 I made my peace
 Through gritted teeth
 I shut and locked the gate
-And then you sauntered past McKenzie
+And then you sauntered in McKenzie
 Like you thought that we were mates

 Fuck you